Mariners Vs. Athletics Prediction, Odds, Pick

 The Seattle Mariners take on the Oakland Athletics.
 Check out our MLB odds series for our Mariners Athletics prediction and pick.

-Luis Castillo takes the bump for the Mariners, while J.P.
-Sears gets the call for the Athletics.
+Robbie Ray takes the bump for the Mariners, while James Kaprielian gets the call for the Athletics.

-Luis Castillo was dominant in his most recent start on Sept.
-14 against the San Diego Padres, Juan Soto, Josh Bell, and Brandon Drury.
-He blanked the Padres in six strong innings, striking out nine hitters with electric stuff.
-Castillo throws hard, but what sets him apart from a lot of other pitchers is that he gets a lot of late movement on his fastball.
-He gets the ball to run away from the hitter, particularly against lefties with the ball running to the outside corner or just a few inches away from it.
-Castillo does something any elite pitcher is able to do on a consistent basis: He gets hitters to chase pitches out of the strike zone, often with the side-to-side run but sometimes with a rising fastball which is just above the top of the strike zone.
-When Castillo is on, his fastball becomes very hard to touch, and it sets up everything else he wants to do when he is on the mound.
+Robbie Ray has a 3.72 ERA, which is about one run higher than what the Mariners were expecting and hoping for this year.
+It hasn’t been a great year for the 2021 Cy Young Award winner, who dominated with the Toronto Blue Jays last season and was viewed as a potential shutdown ace for Seattle.
+However, as modest as his overall numbers have been, Ray — like the Mariners themselves — picked himself off the deck in June and began pitching at an elite level through August with few exceptions.
+Those three months gave the Mariners the rocket ship-level boost they needed to turn their season around.
+From June 12 through Sept.
+3, Ray did pitch like an ace.
+His only two bad starts in that span of time came against the same opponent, the Houston Astros, just after the All-Star break.
+In all of his non-Houston starts over that period of nearly three whole months, Ray pitched 85 1/3 innings and allowed 13 earned runs.
+That’s close to one run allowed every 12 innings pitched, which is truly dominant stuff.

-J.P.
-Sears pitched well as a New York Yankee, pressed into service as a spot starter.
-He is not an overpowering pitcher, but when he is doing well, he gets great location and changes speeds to put hitters off balance.
-Through his first 12 appearances of the season, Sears had a 2.37 ERA.
-After being traded from the Yankees to the A’s in the deal which sent Frankie Montas to New York, Sears posted a 2.53 ERA in the month of August.
-He delivered another very strong start on Sept.
-2 against the Orioles, going six innings and allowing just two runs.
-However, in his last two starts, he has been tagged for 11 runs in six innings.
-Did hitters see something in their study of him?
-Has Sears simply lost command?
-It will be fascinating to see how he responds here.
+However, Ray’s ERA was almost 5.00 through June 11, before he got hot.
+He did get shredded twice by Houston in late July.
+In his last two starts, Ray has allowed nine runs in 10 innings pitched.
+He has shown what he can be at his best, but the Mariners need him to get back into a good rhythm before the playoffs … and of course, the Mariners still need to win a few games in these next two weeks to seal that playoff spot.

 Courtesy of FanDuel, here are the Mariners-Athletics MLB odds.